 The purpose of the Master of Science in Criminal Justice is to provide a high-quality graduate program that prepares competent individuals with the skills and knowledge necessary to meet the criminal justice needs of the region, including such aspects of criminal justice as law enforcement, courts, corrections, and crime prevention.
 The goals of the program are to prepare graduates who are able to:

 Every graduate student is required to fill out an Initial Study Plan (ISP) with his/her SEMO advisor prior to or during the first semester of graduate study.
-An Application for Candidacy should be completed after 8 hours of graduate work, and before completion of the last 16 hours.

 Total Credits required for graduation: 36 hours